Table of Contents

 • Planned use for grant funding

-Some small business grants may be aimed at newer businesses, while others may be geared toward helping established businesses grow.
-Still, others may place conditions on how grant money can be used to further business activities.
-These are all things you should know before putting the time and effort into completing the application.
+Like startup business loans, some small business grants may be aimed at early-stage companies, while others may be geared toward helping established businesses grow.
+Some grants may place conditions on how the money can be used to further business activities.

 4. Know What Registrations You May Need to Apply

-• Federal Employer Identification Number (EIN)
+• Federal employer identification number (EIN)

-• DUNS Number
+• DUNS number

-• SBA certified small business or woman-owned business documentation
+• SBA-certified small business or woman-owned business documentation

 • Business license or articles of incorporation